DiabolikoMods/WonderLauncher/README.md

 ## Key Features

 * Start the game and connect to Five M server
-* Clear Five M cache
+* Clear FiveM cache

 ## How To Use

 To use this launcher, you need to have FiveM and GTA V installed on your computer.
-Once you've downloaded and installed the launcher, simply open it and click on the "Avvia Wonder RP" button to start the game and connect to the Five M server.
-If you want to clear the Five M cache, click on the "Pulisci le Cache" button.
+Once you've downloaded and installed the launcher, simply open it and click on the "Avvia Wonder RP" button to start the game and connect to the FiveM server.
+If you want to clear the FiveM cache, click on the "Pulisci le Cache" button.

 ## Download